matusvla/easyflag/README.md

 - For any field type other than boolean both forms `-str val` and `str=val` are allowed.

 - There are two reserved flags `-h` and `-help`.
-If a user provides one of these, only the information about the available flags is printed ant the program exits.
+If a user provides one of these, only the information about the available flags is printed and the program exits.